'Don't kill my daddy' - Video captures boy's frightened reaction as armed bounty hunters arrest man in Moreno Valley

 She says one of the bounty hunters told her they had been following Gory all day and made the arrest after he'd picked up the children from school.
 Gory has a lengthy rap sheet, all non-violent, nearly all traffic tickets for which he'd fail to appear.

-The Riverside County Sheriff's Department confirms they responded to the situation, as did CalFire paramedics who checked out all the people involved for any possible medical injuries.
+The Riverside County Sheriff's Department confirms they responded to the situation, as did CalFire paramedics who checked out all the people involved for any possible injuries.
+Eyewitness News reached out to the bounty hunter firm and has not received a response.

 'Don't kill my daddy' - Video captures boy's frightened reaction as armed bounty hunters arrest man in Moreno Valley